The Perfect Day Trip to Lake Como from Milan (Self-Guided!)

 What to Do During a Day Trip to Lake Como from Milan

-Now that we're all set with the route and tickets, let's talk about Como, Bellagio, and Varenna, and what to do there!
+Now that we’re all set with the route and tickets, let’s talk about Como, Bellagio, and Varenna, and what to do in each town!

 1. Explore Como’s History-Rich Streets